 So many emotions!
 They are philosophical, truthful, clever, hopeful, intriguing and much more.
 But all have one thing in common – each one brings forth the conviction with which the person lived.

 It will be interesting to find out what epitaph would we choose if we were to.
 A reality check of the inevitable is probably the best way to make the most out of our fleeting time on this planet.
-I guess I will go with -“NOW is the time for peace and joy.”
+I guess I will go with – “Now is always a time for peace and joy.
+Hence, it is called the present.”

 #epitaph #immortality #peace #now #drashishdhadas